 Without being invasive, a trained inspector looks for clues to uncover possible unseen problems.
 For example, small hairline cracks in the foundation or drywall could be a normal settling of the home or could indicate a serious structural issue.
 We inspect the home from the

 roof down to the foundation and every corner of every room looking for the smallest hints of any problems.
-And then we provide a detailed report of our findings, including recommendations to correct defects.
+And then we provide a detailed report of our findings and include recommendations.

 If the home is occupied, please ensure that all personal belongings are not blocking major components that should be inspected.
 These include access to the attic, crawlspace, electrical panels, furnace, water heaters, etc. By making sure all areas are accessible for a thorough inspection, you may avoid the expense and hassle of a re-inspection.